-- 40. According to the defence, "proofing forms an integral part of a genuine investigative attempt" to arrive at a more complete understanding of a witness's potential evidence.
-However, the defence contends that the activities which constitute witness preparation should be carried out during the investigative stage. - 41.
-The Chamber finds that the purpose and nature of the witness preparation conducted by counsel shortly before the testimony of a witness differs in important respects from those activities that are properly undertaken during an investigation.
+- 45. The defence further argues that allowing substantive witness preparation conflicts with the prosecution's duty to fully investigate all incriminatory and exonerating evidence and effectively permits the prosecution to continue its investigations during the trial stage.67 As stated above, the Chamber finds that the purpose and nature of the witness preparation conducted by counsel shortly before the testimony of a witness differs in important respects from those activities that are properly undertaken during an investigation.
 Whereas the aim of an investigation is to obtain evidence, the purpose of witness preparation is to enhance the efficacy of the proceedings.
-Further, the prosecution's investigation should be concluded, in principle, before the final disclosure deadline in order to allow sufficient time for the defence to prepare for trial, or more preferably, before the start of the confirmation hearing On the other hand, witness preparation, by its nature, is appropriately conducted shortly before a witness is due to testify. - 42.
-The defence further argues that allowing substantive witness preparation conflicts with the prosecution's duty to complete disclosure by the beginning of 2013.
-The Chamber emphasises that witness preparation is to be used to review and clarify the witness's evidence.
+Further, the prosecution's investigation should be concluded, in principle, before the final disclosure deadline in order to allow sufficient time for the defence to prepare for trial, or more preferably, before the start of the confirmation hearing 68 On the other hand, witness preparation, by its nature, is appropriately conducted shortly before a witness is due to testify. - 46.
+As a related matter, the defence argues that permitting witness preparation denies the defence its right to receive disclosure by the final deadline of 9 January 2012.69 The Chamber emphasises that witness preparation is to be used to review and clarify the witness's evidence.
 It is not meant to function as a substitute for thorough investigations, nor as a way to justify late disclosure.
-As has been raised by both
+As has been raised by both parties,70 witness preparation may result in new information being revealed which was not included in a witness's statement.
+However, an advantage of witness preparation in this regard is that the new information may then be disclosed to the defence, pursuant to the Statute and the Rules, in advance of the witness's testimony.
+The Chamber is of the view that such pre-testimony disclosure is